-The proposed Plan will be published and such plans are made available for review and comment by members of the local board and members of the public including representatives of business and labor organizations through such means as our website, local news media, and by contacting our office.
+The proposed Plan was published on 6/13/2022 made available for review and comment by members of the local board and members of the public including representatives of business and labor organizations through such means as our website, local news media, and by contacting our office until 7/12/2022.
+No comments were received.

-The local board will make information about the Plan available to the public on a regular basis through open meetings as well.
+The local board made information about the Plan available to the public on a regular basis through open meetings as well.
 Region 7B posts on social media and are available for public comment and review via our website at www.michworks4u.org documents page or by contacting our office.